 - Log into your Cloud 66 dashboard and click on your application

-- Click on the name of the server you'd like to protect
+- Click through to the server you'd like to tag

 - Type in